ThomasPlattner/responsive-handin/README.md

 - Bikes

 The articles were hardcoded until now and are now rendered from the database.
 More articles including images can be added through a form here: '/new'
- -> REMARK: The form post works locally using gunicorn run:app, but not deployed on the web yet.
-I will fix this bug as soon as possible.

 Right now, I did not add styles to the html form.